AliRezaJoodi/AliRezaJoodi/Portfolio/Freelance_Russia_IsolatedMeasurementOfVoltageAndCurrentFor6Loads.md

 ## Isolated Measurement of Voltage and Current for 6 Loads

+Features:
-3CH for 3-Phase AC Voltage
+- 3CH for 3-Phase AC Voltage
-6CH 40A for Current
+- 6CH for 40A Current
-Voltage Isolation with HCPL-7840
+- Voltage Isolation with HCPL-7840
-Curent Isolation with CT
+- Current Isolation with CT
-ADC with MAX11198 (16-bit resolution, 2Msps, SPI Interface)
+- ADC with MAX11198 (16-bit resolution, 2Msps, SPI Interface)
-2-Layer PCB
+- 2-Layer PCB

 Client from Russia
 Work type was remote